-6th.
-Dismission from school.
+6th Dismission from school.

 22d.
-Striking in anger, any pupil, except in self-defence, or inresenting a gross insult, shall be punished by suspension or expulsion, at the discretion of the Executive Committee.
-Striking a Teacher, or conviction of felony, shall be punished by expulsion.
+Striking in anger any pupil, except in self-defense, or in resenting a gross insult, shall be punished by suspension or expulsion, at the discretion of the Executive Committee.
+Striking a teacher, or conviction of felony, shall be punished by expulsion.

 23d.
-The commission of any misdemeanor against the law of the State, shall be punished by suspension or expulsion, as the Executive Committee may direct.
+The commission of any misdemeanor against the law of the State, shall he punished by suspension or expulsion, as the Executive Committee may direct